 The perennial can grow up to 18 inches tall (45 cm), and the dark green foliage can spread out 12 - 18 inches (30 to 45 cm) from the root of the plant.

-Cup-shaped, white flowers that can reach up to 2 inches wide (5 cm), bloom in early spring to late summer, and bring fragrance to the groundcover.
+Cup-shaped, white flowers that can reach up to 2 inches wide (5 cm), long lasting blooms in early spring to late summer, and bring fragrance to the groundcover.

-The blooms give way to white, wool-like seed heads during the summer, and repeat blooms can occur in the cooler weather of the fall.
+The white anemone flower blooms give way to white, wool-like seed heads during the summer, and repeat blooms can occur in the cooler weather of the fall.

 Gardener's HQ Anemone sylvestris Growing Guide